staceylance/PowerFlexConversionTools/DeviceNetConversionTool/README.md

   Converting To a PF525 drive with the PF70-to-PF525-ConversionTool.

 File Structure:

-  1)DeviceNetConversionTool
+  1) DeviceNetConversionTool
-      1)00_Inputs
+    A) 00_Inputs
-          A)XAC151.csv (default file that is included in the Repo) B)DesiredNetworkPropertiesFile.HTML (Must be named 'Network Properties.html')
+     i) XAC151.csv (default file that is included in the Repo) ii) DesiredNetworkPropertiesFile.HTML (Must be named 'Network Properties.html')
-      2)01_Outputs
+  2) 01_Outputs
   3)RSNetworxTool.py

 Running the Python File will perform 4 things:
   1) Loop through the 'Network Properties.html', looking for any Powerflex 70 Drives